calincrist/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### Hi and welcome to my personal space on the internet.

-My name is Calin and I am a software developer specialised in mobile technologies.
+My name is Calin-Cristian Ciubotariu and I am a software developer specialised in mobile technologies.

 I developed a wide variety of mobile apps and took part in projects ranging from advertising and social to event planning and mobile payments.